iccir919/aronofsky-advisor/README.md

 ## 🎯 Features

-- **AI-Powered Recommendations** - Uses ChatGPT to provide intelligent film suggestions based on Aronofsky's distinctive style
+- **AI-Powered Recommendations** - Uses ChatGPT to match you with the right Aronofsky film based on your preferences
-- **Psychological Cinema Focus** - Specializes in films with psychological depth, surreal elements, and emotional intensity
+- **Curated Filmography** - Covers Darren Aronofsky's complete body of work
 - **Interactive User Interface** - Built with React for a smooth, responsive user experience
 - **Fast Development** - Powered by Vite for lightning-fast hot module replacement
 - **Modern Architecture** - Leverages serverless functions for scalable API integration